New e-cigarette laws and other changes to tobacco laws in South Australia

 New e-cigarette product laws

-- to provide or offer to provide free samples, prizes, gifts or other benefits (including through sponsorship, competitions and rewards) in connection to the sale of e-cigarette products;
+- provide or offer to provide free samples, prizes, gifts or other benefits (including through sponsorship, competitions and rewards) in connection to the sale of e-cigarette products;

-- to use e-cigarettes in public places that are currently smoke-free under the law, including in a motor vehicle if a child under the age of 16 years is present;
+- use e-cigarettes in public places that are currently smoke-free under the law, including in a motor vehicle if a child under the age of 16 years is present;

 From 1 October 2019, to allow a six month transition period for e-cigarette retailers to make changes to their business operations, it is an offence to: